donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 It will be up to you to decide if the marketing budget should be focused on growth opportunity in small or mid- sized liquor stores or on dealing with brands or types of liquor that already have large market shares in Iowa.

-## Summary of Analysis
+## High-Level Summary of Analysis
 1. Reviewed revenue (total sales)
-2. Found top liquor categories and brands, stores and counties by exploring the Sales table using aggregates and CASE statements
+2. Found top liquor categories and brands, stores and counties by exploring the Sales table
-3. Found revenue and total bottles sold by month using date_part function
+3. Found revenue and total bottles sold by month
-4. Explored possible data errors using date_part and aggregate functions
-5. Excluded NULLS from analysis
+4. Explored possible data errors and excluded NULLS from analysis
-6. Used SQL to clean, catalog, organize and export data for further analysis
+5. Used SQL to clean, catalog, organize and export data for further analysis
-7. Used Excel to analyze and visualize data
+6. Used Excel to analyze and visualize data

-To review data, see this spreadsheet: [Liquor Sales in Iowa - Data and Analysis](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit?usp=sharing&ouid=109339496547627177726&rtpof=true&sd=true)
+To review raw data exports and graphs created using Excel, see this spreadsheet: [Liquor Sales in Iowa - Data and Analysis](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit?usp=sharing&ouid=109339496547627177726&rtpof=true&sd=true)

 ## Analysis